Don’t Just Read About It – Experience It!

 On our way back to “reality” we will stop off at the Washington Memorial, to pay one last tribute to our Indispensable Founding Father before taking you to Dulles Airport.

-Includes 10 CD set of our guide, David Cross, discussing the life of George Washington, and also the book written by Joseph Ellis, “His Excellency, George Washington.”
+Includes the book written by Joseph Ellis, “His Excellency, George Washington.”

 Group Rates – Contact us for our Group Rates or if you are willing to share your hotel space with another.